LuizZak/TowersSolver/README.md

 # TowersSolver

 A sample solver for [Towers](https://www.chiark.greenend.org.uk/~sgtatham/puzzles/js/towers.html) (aka Skyscrapers) game, featured in [Simon Tatham's Puzzle Collection](https://www.chiark.greenend.org.uk/~sgtatham/puzzles/).
 Written in [Swift 5.0](https://swift.org).
-The project also features an in-progress [Loopy](https://www.chiark.greenend.org.uk/~sgtatham/puzzles/js/loopy.html) (or 'Slitherlink'), [Net](https://www.chiark.greenend.org.uk/~sgtatham/puzzles/js/net.html), and [Signpost](https://www.chiark.greenend.org.uk/~sgtatham/puzzles/js/signpost.html) solvers.
+The project also features experimental [Loopy](https://www.chiark.greenend.org.uk/~sgtatham/puzzles/js/loopy.html) (or 'Slitherlink'), [Net](https://www.chiark.greenend.org.uk/~sgtatham/puzzles/js/net.html), and [Signpost](https://www.chiark.greenend.org.uk/~sgtatham/puzzles/js/signpost.html) solvers.

 Towers is a logic game where a _at most_ half-filled grid is presented and is to be filled with towers of height 1 through N _(N = length of square grid's side)_, such that all lines and columns have all possible tower heights, but no line or column has repeated tower heights.